Rheum palmatum: Farming as medicinal herb

 Since it is the roots and rhizome which serve as this plant's source of medicinal usage, special care is taken in their preparation.
 When 6–10 years old, the rhizomes of these plants are removed from the ground in the autumn when both its stems and leaves changed to yellow wild.
-Furthermore, the removal of the lateral rootlets and the crown are removed, leaving only the root.
+Furthermore, the lateral rootlets and the crown are removed, leaving only the root.
 Any debris around the root is cleaned off, the coarse exterior bark removed, and the root cut and divided into cube-like pieces to increase its surface area, thereby decreasing the time needed for drying.